cicsdev/cics-java-jcics-samples/README.md

    ```

 #### Option 2 - Deploying using CICS Explorer SDK and the CICS bundle projects
 1. Deploy each CICS bundle project from CICS Explorer to zFS using the **Export Bundle Project to z/OS UNIX File System** wizard.
-This CICS bundle includes the osgi bundlepart, and optionally the transaction and bundle resources to run the sample.
+This CICS bundle includes the osgi bundlepart, and an import for the required JVMSERVER named DFHJVMS.

 #### Option 3 - Deploying using Eclipse and z/OS Explorer